ArctosDB/documentation-wiki/_how_to/annotations.markdown

 ---
-title: All About Annotations
+title: How To Manage Annotations
 layout: default_toc
 author: DLM
 date: 2022-03-17
 ---

-# Annotations
+# How To Manage Annotations

 Annotations are remarks which may be left by any user.
 Annotations may be associated with various data object, including catalog records, taxon name, projects, and publications.